programs Educational Opportunities and Investments

 The Comptroller is required to contract with a private entity to audit accounts and program eligibility at least annually to ensure compliance with applicable law.
 The State Auditor will also perform periodic audits to verify compliance with eligibility requirements and that funds are used for approved expenses.

-When can private schools apply?
-What requirements do private schools need to fulfill to be approved for the program?
+When can private schools apply and what requirements do they need to fulfill to be approved for the program?

 We expect the application period for private schools to open in fall 2025; the exact date has not been finalized.
 Private schools must be in Texas, accredited by an organization recognized by the Texas Private School Accreditation Commission or another accreditor recognized by the Texas Education Agency, and in continuous operation for at least two school years preceding the date of application.
 They also must annually administer a nationally recognized, norm-referenced assessment to participating students in grades 3-12.
 More information will be forthcoming soon.